Estecka/mc-invariable-paintings/README.md

 ## Versions

-- Minecraft 1.19.4
+- Minecraft 1.20.1
-- Fabric Loader 0.14.19 or above
+- Fabric Loader 0.14.21 or above
 - Fabric API 0.79.0 or above
-- Optionally: Patched 1.0.2 or above.
-(Versions below do not apply patch for fabric mods)
+- Optionally: Patched 1.1.0 or above